monchrome/monchrome/README.md

 **Major Publications -**
 - https://www.microsoft.com/en-us/download/details.aspx?id=12108 ⇒ Contributed content to this white paper explaining authN, authZ and overall security model implemented in Dynamics CRM.
 - https://www.microsoft.com/en-us/download/details.aspx?id=12774  ⇒ Contributed content for this white paper w.r.t firewall connectivity for onpremise setups of Dynamics CRM.
-- https://www.microsoft.com/en-us/download/details.aspx?id=2684  ⇒ Contributed content for this white paper, explaining how ACtive Directory federation Service is to be used for Internet facing deployment of Dynamics CRM
+- https://www.microsoft.com/en-us/download/details.aspx?id=2684  ⇒ Contributed content for this white paper, explaining how Active Directory Federation Service(ADFS) is to be used for Internet facing deployment of Dynamics CRM.
 - https://medium.com/@davinciwords/http-connection-pooling-handling-post-redirects-as-post-c908266768b2 ⇒ Published this article based on some observations w.r.t a production incident observed in Salesforce.

 **Major Creations and Significant Contributions -**